LouisGonzalo/network-intrusion-detection-ml/README.md

 | LSTM | 0.9090 | 0.3918 |
 | CNN-LSTM | 0.9137 | 0.3783 |

+### Best Overall Model

+The CNN-LSTM architecture achieved the best overall performance, obtaining the highest test accuracy (91.37%) and the lowest test loss (0.3783).

+By combining convolutional layers for local feature extraction and LSTM layers for sequential pattern learning, the hybrid model demonstrated a slight but consistent improvement over the standalone DNN, CNN and LSTM architectures.

 ## 👤 Auteur

 **Louis Kodjo ADETI**